 With a good road network, public transport links between major cities and a number of international airports, getting to Ireland for your wildlife or birding tour is never going to be a problem.

 Most of our tours start and end in Cork City.
 Direct flights from major UK airports (including London Gatwick, Stanstead and Manchester) start from as little as £16.99.
 You could be on the ground in Cork in less than an hour, and exploring the West Cork stretch of Ireland’s Wild Atlantic Way within 2.

 The Irish are renowned the world over for their warm welcome and unparalleled hospitality.
 That world-class welcome is something you’ll experience on all of our wildlife tours.

 Again, on our tours wildlife always takes centre stage, but you’ll experience that wildlife while steeped in Ireland’s unique culture, landscape, heritage and, of course, her people.
 That lends your tour an inimitable Irish quality you simply won’t get anywhere else.

 Those are just six reasons we think you need to consider Ireland as a destination for your next wildlife and birding holiday or short break.

-Find out more about the wildlife tours we offer, or head on over and explore for yourself.
-There’s plenty to see, and before long you’ll realise why we call Ireland Europe’s Undiscovered Wildlife Frontier.
+Find out more about the wildlife tours we offer, or head to Ireland’s South coast to explore for yourself.
+There’s plenty to see, and before long you’ll realise why we call this Europe’s Undiscovered Wildlife Frontier.